KresimirCosic/cra-ts-redux-template/README.md

 ## Usage

 > I don't install packages globally, so I usually run <strong>npx npm start</strong> to start the application.
-The application should start using self-signed certificate so expect a warning before it's added to the trust certificates.
+The application should start using self-signed certificate so expect a warning before it's added to the trusted certificates.